techlore/Plexus-app/CONTRIBUTING.md

 }
 ```

-- Tested on MicroG only:
+- Tested with MicroG only:
 ```json
 {
   "Application": "Twitter",